cbries/RocrailHsi88UsbProxy/README.md

 ## Command Filtering

-During tests it has been shown that `Rocrail` handles few commands which are not really supported by the ECoS, e.g. `Devicemanager (id=20)` (see *Netzwerkspezifikation für das PC-Interface, Version 0.2, Juni 2011*).
+During tests it has been shown that `Rocrail` handles few commands which are not really supported by the ECoS, e.g. `Devicemanager (id=20)` (see *Netzwerkspezifikation fÃ¼r das PC-Interface, Version 0.2, Juni 2011*).

 To minimize the dust for ECoS a filtering for commands has been implemented.
 Below `filter` (see configuration file `EsuEcosMiddleware.json`) object ids and object id ranges can be defined.
 The range is important because several commands with object ids targeting objects over `50000000` are addressed by Rocrail which do not really exist.
 The filtering supports the following math equations: